Mint vs. Personal Capital: How Do the Finance Platforms Compare?

 Among the many features of Mint, users can monitor their account balances, track their net worth, set custom budgets, view billing due dates, check their credit score, and more.
 While it may be better known as a mobile app, the desktop version actually has more to offer in my experience.
 Plus, despite many sleeker and comparable options hitting the market, Mint has retained its spot at the top thanks to the numerous features it offers.

 About Personal Capital

 While we’ll be looking specifically at their free personal finance tools, Personal Capital is actually a wealth management company and roboadvisor.
-More recently, they also launched Personal Capital Cash, offering users 1.05% APY (as of March 4th, 2020) on savings.
+More recently, they also launched Personal Capital Cash and, in 2020, they were acquired by Empower Retirement.
 Of course, you don’t need to subscribe to any of these other services in order to take advantage of Personal Capital’s financial dashboard.

 Personal Capital also puts an emphasis on tracking your net worth, putting it prominently at the top of the desktop site, with individual account balances following below.
 Additionally the service offers access to a number of charts that will give users a better understanding of their finances and how they’ve changed over time.
 On that note, individuals can also look to their future with retirement planning, savings planning, and other helpful tools.

 Obviously both Mint and Personal Capital boast several features worth discussing.
 That said, for the purposes of this comparison, I thought I’d focus on three areas where the two services have the most in common — plus their biggest differences.
-With that, here’s how Mint and Personal Capital stack up in some main categories:
+With that in mind, here’s how Mint and Personal Capital stack up in some main categories: